anna911/Prescription_Medication_sentiment_Analysis/README.md

 ### Goal:
   I believe Technology should be incorporated  to Healthcare to improve quality care.
   Based on the Reviews of the Prescription Drugs.
-  1) To Predict the patients sentiment(experience)  with a "Rx" if it is Positive,Negative or Neutral based on the reviews
+  * To Predict the patients sentiment(experience)  with a "Rx" if it is Positive,Negative or Neutral based on the reviews
-  2) To Predict the severity of side effects based on the patients reviews/comments.
-  1 - No side effects
-  2 - less or Moderate Side effects
-  3 - High or Severe side effects

 ## Sentiment Analysis of the Rx Drug based on the Patients Reviews